Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Results and Discussion

 where $f_U$ is the scaling function.
-A similar data collapse is observed for the exponents shown in the top panel of figure~\ref{fig:isos} for $U=1.75D$~\cite{SM}.
+A similar data collapse is observed for the exponents shown in the bottom right panel of Fig.~\ref{fig:scaleU1.2_and1.75} for $U=1.2D$ in Appendix~\ref{app2}.
+Furthermore, the scaling exponent $\nu$ that is typically associated with the correlation length exponent across a phase transition is found to be $\nu=1.11\pm0.001$ (using a procedure discussed in Appendix~\ref{app2}) for the parameter set, $U/D=1.75, t_{\perp c}\simeq 1.033D$ and $\nu=1.03\pm0.01$ for the second parameter set, $U=1.2D, t_{\perp c}\simeq 1.077$ .
+Perturbative renormalization group studies on the pseudogap Anderson and Kondo model predict $\nu=1$ for the pseudogap exponent, $r\ge 1$ when the solution is a level crossing transition and is therefore first-order.
+We will shortly prove that $r=-\alpha_{iso}$ for the model under investigation.
+In our case, we find $\nu > 1$ and $0<r<1/2$ for which the transition is known to be second order\cite{Vojta_imp_QPT,ingersent2002critical}.

 The CTQMC method is constrained to work at finite temperatures, and becomes prohibitively expensive at lower temperatures.
 However, since the exponent $\alpha_{iso}$ at the quantum critical point is found to be an isosbestic, i.e independent of temperature in the investigated range, we conjecture that the exponent remains the same down to $T=0$, and such an extrapolation naturally leads to the inference that the self-energy has a power law form at the QCP, with a fractional exponent.
-In fact as figure~\ref{fig:isos} shows, as we traverse the $t_\perp$ axis, the $\alpha$ {\it vs.} $t_\perp$ becomes steeper with decreasing temperature, and extrapolating such behaviour down to $T=0$, the exponent should be $+1$ in the FL phase, changing abruptly to the isosbestic fractional exponent at the QCP, and then changing again immediately thereafter to $-1$ in the Mott insulating phase.
-This suggests that the low frequency self-energy changes from having an analytic form ($\sim -i\omega_n$) in the FL phase to a branch point ($\sim -i\omega_n^{\alpha_{iso}}$) at the QCP to a simple pole form ($1/i\omega_n$) in the Mott insulating phase.
+In fact as Fig.~\ref{fig:isos} shows, as we traverse the $t_\perp$ axis, the $\alpha$ {\it vs.} $t_\perp$ becomes steeper with decreasing temperature, and extrapolating such behaviour down to $T=0$, the exponent should be $+1$ in the FL phase, changing abruptly to the isosbestic fractional exponent at the QCP, and then changing again immediately thereafter to $-1$ in the Mott insulating phase.
+This suggests that the low-frequency self-energy changes from having an analytic form ($\sim -i\omega_n$) in the FL phase to a branch point ($\sim -i\,{\rm sgn}(\omega_n)|\omega_n|^{\alpha_{iso}}$) at the QCP to a simple pole form ($1/i\omega_n$) in the Mott insulating phase.
+It is worth mentioning that further evidence of the interacting nature of the QCP could be provided via $\omega/T$ scaling of the one- and two-particle correlation functions evaluated on the real frequency axis.
+However, such analyses including the identification of the different critical exponents and their relation to the critical self-energy exponent $\alpha_{iso}$ will be taken up in later work.